alphagov/govuk-design-system/src/components/button/index.md

 ## Research on this component

 Testing on GOV.UK has shown that [the green colour of start buttons has improved click-through rates](https://github.com/alphagov/govuk-design-system-backlog/issues/34#issuecomment-699537400).

+## Accessibility

+Do not decrease the height or target area of the Button component.
+This is to make sure users can easily interact with it.
+This is to comply with [WCAG 2.2 success criterion 2.5.8 Target size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).